OpenAI, Altman sued over ChatGPT's role in California teen's suicide

-The parents of a teen who died by suicide after ChatGPT coached him on methods of self harm sued OpenAI and CEO Sam Altman on Tuesday, saying the company knowingly put profit above safety when it launched the GPT-4o version of its artificial intelligence chatbot last year.
+The parents of a teen who died by suicide after ChatGPT coached him on methods of self harm sued OpenAI and CEO Sam Altman on Tuesday (Aug 26), saying the company knowingly put profit above safety when it launched the GPT-4o version of its artificial intelligence (AI) chatbot last year.

 The chatbot validated Raine's suicidal thoughts, gave detailed information on lethal methods of self-harm, and instructed him on how to sneak alcohol from his parents' liquor cabinet and hide evidence of a failed suicide attempt, they allege.
 ChatGPT even offered to draft a suicide note, the parents, Matthew and Maria Raine, said in the lawsuit.